code-not-found/code-not-found.github.io/_posts/blogger/2014-04-26-blogger-syntaxhighlighter-setup.md

 # SyntaxHighlighter Install

 First thing to do is to open the dashboard of your Blogger blog as shown below.
-On the left hand side find the menu that says <file>Template</file> and click on it.
+On the left hand side find the menu that says <var>Template</var> and click on it.

 <figure>
     <img src="{{ site.url }}/assets/images/blogger/blogger-overview.png" alt="blogger overview">
 </figure>

 This will open the template page of your blog.
-Click on the button that says <file>Edit HTML</file> in order to open up the HTML editor as shown below.
+Click on the button that says <var>Edit HTML</var> in order to open up the HTML editor as shown below.

 <figure>
     <img src="{{ site.url }}/assets/images/blogger/blogger-template.png" alt="blogger template">